Taurids 2026: When And Where To See Them?

 - Early peak: October 12–13

 - Description: The long-lasting, weak Southern Taurid meteor shower is derived from debris dropped by a periodic comet 2P/Encke, the second such comet to be discovered.
-(Periodic comets such as 1P/Halley and 67P/Churyumov-Gerasimenko orbit in our Solar System on a regular schedule, never venturing too close to the Sun to be disintegrated).
 The larger-than-average grain size of the cometary debris often produces colorful fireballs.

 - Active: October 20 – December 10

 - Description: The Northern Taurids are groups of meteors originating from dust grains from asteroid 2004 TG10.
-The small meteors (dust particles) are distributed along the asteroid's orbit, with a greater number of them concentrated close to the nucleus.
 We experience the Northern Taurids meteor shower every time the Earth passes through this stream of particles.
-At the peak activity of the meteor shower, Earth will be moving through the center of the dust trail left behind by asteroid 2004 TG10.
+At peak, Earth passes through a denser part of the debris stream associated with asteroid 2004 TG10.

 What is the Taurid meteor shower?